-It is a common inflammation of the paranasal sinuses, the cavities that produce the mucus necessary for the nasal passages to function effectively.
+It is a joint inflammation of the paranasal sinuses, the cavities that produce the mucus necessary for the nasal passages to function effectively.

-It can be acute or chronic, and can be caused by viruses, bacteria, fungi, allergies or even an autoimmune reaction.
+It can be acute or chronic and caused by viruses, bacteria, fungi, allergies, or even an autoimmune reaction.

 Although uncomfortable and painful, sinusitis often goes away without medical intervention.
 However, if the symptoms last more than 7 to 10 days, or if there is a fever or headache, you should consult your doctor.